Structural Fat Grafting for Craniofacial Trauma: Repeat Fat Grafting Injection-5 Subject Cohort (BTI Plus Up)

 Fat grafting represents a technique with great potential to improve outcomes in minimally invasive facial reconstruction.
 Fat grafting has already been demonstrated as a safe and minimally invasive technique over decades of widespread practice in plastic surgery.
 In our current study of fat grafting for facial deformities (IRB# PRO09060101), we have treated 9 subjects without adverse event and all have had a significant improvement.
 Since all methods of treatment and evaluation are the same in this study, we will be able to use the data in our prior study as additional control data.

 We hypothesize that repeating the fat grafting in subjects with previous facial fat grafts will enable successful restoration of tissue volume and craniofacial form.
 Additionally, we hypothesize that the results will be durable and subject quality of life improved.

 Five (5) subjects (who were previously enrolled into IRB# PRO09060101) will be enrolled to this single center University of Pittsburgh site research study.

 Intervention Model: Single Group Assignment

 Primary Purpose: Treatment

-- Quality of life measures [ Time Frame: as assessed by 7-21 days, 3 months and 9 months post op. ] [ Designated as safety issue: No ]
+- Change in time of Quality of life measures [ Time Frame: as assessed at baseline then 7-21 days, 3 months and 9 months post op. ] [ Designated as safety issue: No ]

 |United States, Pennsylvania|